defunkt/facebox/README.md

       $('.facebox-link').facebox()
     })

-Any anchor links with `clsss="facebox-link"` with now automatically use facebox:
+Any anchor links with `class="facebox-link"` with now automatically use facebox:

     <a href="#terms" class="facebox-link">Terms</a>
       Loads the #terms div in the box